AntheSevenants/sonar-frankenstein/README.md

 ## Step 4: Parsing remaining sentences

 To parse the remaining sentences, I used my own [alpino-server Docker container](https://github.com/AntheSevenants/alpino-server).
 To accelerate the parses, I ran several Docker containers in parallel.

+## Step 5: Putting everything together

+I copied the parses of the remaining sentences to the 'original' split SoNaR corpus.
+Then, I concatenated the sentences of each subcorpus in groups of 10,000 sentences to obtain workable files.
+This finally resulted in a fully Alpino-parsed and complete SoNaR corpus.